Isola Bella - The Beautiful Island

 The gardens are beautifully laid out and designed so that many wonderful viewpoints over the lake and other parts of the gardens are created.
 A great deal of time and effort went into producing these gardens and no doubt does so today to keep them looking as they do.

-If you have enjoyed reading this post please subscribe to my blog.
+If you have enjoyed reading this post and if you have not already done so, please subscribe to my blog.
 Your comments are always appreciated.